Aronnax9000/Vega816/README.md

 $FFFC RESB
 $FFFE BRK/IRQ 0
 ```
-## Dual DMA Channel to Dual CPU IRQ Dispatch with 0-7 Priority
+## Dual DMA Channel to Dual CPU IRQ Dispatcher with 0-7 Priority

 Devices mapped within either DMA channel may issue IRQ against either CPU.
 The W65C816 supports Vector Pull Rewrite through its VPB line.
 The dispatcher uses two 74LS348 8-to-3 Priority Encoders to receive IRQs from up to two DMA channels, and routes the IRQ signal to one of two CPUs.
 If multiple IRQs are asserted against the same processor, the IRQ with the lowest priority wins.